 According to CleanFox cleaning my Hotmail should save me about 3.87 KG of CO2 per year.
 After adding my Gmail account I even reached 9.22 KG.

-As always, the first step to a better carbon footprint, is by REDUCING.
+As always, the best step to a better carbon footprint, is by REDUCING as much as possible.

 So, what can you do, besides reducing your streaming time?
 Urge Netflix to go green!